Hiking Sisters Oregon has never failed to disappoint visitors and locals alike. There are dozens of amazing hikes near Sisters.

 USFS Page: Link

 The Tam McArthur Ridge Tailhead starts at Three Creeks Lake and climbs up the ridge as the views improve and the trees become thin.
-The lake provides an excellent foreground for the mountains beyond and is a consistent feature in the visible landscape.

 Black Butte Trail